 Every year, kiters from around the world travel to Boracay Island in the Philippines to enjoy kitesurfing.
 With the warm blue waters and the year-round strong ocean winds, kiters get to create beautiful and lifelong memories.

 Don’t feel left out if you are not an experienced kiter.
 The consistent winds of this glorious Island will help you learn quickly and join in the fun.

 If you tag along with your squad of women travelers to Ubud Bali, you could explore the option of a fun quad biking adventure across the muddy terrains of the Balinese villages.
 To create more memories of your experience, go canyon tubing, or buggy riding.

 This is where all the fun is at.
 From rafting to cliff jumping to abseiling, going canyoning at Dalat will leave you spoilt for choice.
 To have as much fun as you would love to tag along with a friend or two and make memories together as you experience the beauty of Southeast Asia.

 If you describe yourself as an adrenaline junkie, Southeast Asia is the place to go for your annual solo or women travelers’ getaways.
 The daredevil in you will obviously demand a bungee jump at Sentosa Siloso beach or deep water soloing at Langkawi.
 Wherever your pursuit of adventure leads you, don’t hesitate.
 Explore the remarkable wonders of the world, make memories, take pictures, and have as much fun as you can.

 We only live once, so live adventurously.

 Frank Stovall is an avid traveler, rock climber, and adventurer.
-As the active public relations manager for Fly Xo where one can book a flight on private jets in an instant, he is able to travel far and wide with Joshua Tree National Park being one of his favorite recent destinations.
+As the active public relations manager for XO where one can book a flight on private jets in an instant, he is able to travel far and wide with Joshua Tree National Park being one of his favorite recent destinations.